GluuFederation/docs/source/index.md

 [[4.0 Beta](./oxtrust-api/4.0)]

 ### Couchbase Integration
-Instructions to leverage Couchbase Enterprise Edition as the backend database for the Gluu Server.
+Assets and connectors to leverage Couchbase Enterprise Edition as the backend database for the Gluu Server.

 [[4.0 Beta](./cb/4.0)]